Last updated on July 22, 2021

 Tip 1.
 Chug a green smoothie

 Drinking a green smoothie should always be your first line of defense against Vyvanse crashes.
+Just add a banana or peanut butter to make these taste even better.

 Many people who take Vyvanse don’t eat fruits or vegetables throughout the day.